purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/chassis-controller-builder.rst

                           .withMotors(1, -2) // Left motor is 1, right motor is 2 (reversed)
                           .withGearset(AbstractMotor::gearset::green * 1.5) // Green gearset, external ratio of 1.5
                           .withDimensions({1127.8696, 2.875}) // Straight scale, turn scale
-                          .build()
+                          .build();
          }

 Configuring your sensors
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you do not use the motors' built-in encoders (e.x., you might use ADI encoders), then you will
+If you do not use the motors' built-in encoders (e.g., you might use ADI encoders), then you will
 need to pass those in as well.

 .. tabs ::